oam-dev/rudr/docs/quickstart.md

 That will delete your application and all associated resources.

-It will _not_ delete the traits and the components, which are happily awaiting your use in the next Application Configuration.
+It will _not_ delete the traits and the components, they are happily waiting your use in the next Application Configuration.

 ```console
 $ kubectl get traits,components